Collect

 - A starter-kit: if you’re interested in becoming a collection point this will give you everything you need to get started

 - A platform to connect everyone in the community.
-You can use the map to find local workspaces, or the How-To tool to learn about other collection strategies from around the world
+You can use the map to find local workspaces, or read the library to learn about other collection strategies from around the world

 - Posters for your workspace or for your community to help spread the word